 Okay, people.
 Did you make the Cranberry Liqueur that I told you about?
 If you didn’t, stop reading right now.
 Go to the store (or your freezer if, like me, you have your own private stash of them) and get some cranberries.
 Get it all set up steeping and then come right back here to see what is in store for you.

 Stored the rest in the freezer for future use (biscotti, cakes, the possibilities are endless).
 I had about a half of a cup left.
 Those I put the fridge, and I’ve been adding them, one boozy spoonful at a time into cups of hot apple cider.
 Seriously, has so little work ever produced such fantastic results before!!??

-- Make a well in the center-of the dry ingredients and pour the wet ingredients into it.
-Using a large spoon or rubber spatula, combine the ingredients swiftly, stirring and folding rather than beating, folding in the cranberries at this point, and stopping as soon as all the dry ingredients are moistened.
+- Make a well in the center of the dry ingredients and pour the wet ingredients into it.
+Using a spatula or large spoon, combine the ingredients swiftly.
+Stirring and folding rather than beating.
+Fold in the cranberries.
+Stop stirring as soon as the dry ingredients are moistened.

 - The batter should be lumpy and thick, not smooth.

 - Spoon the batter into the muffin tins filling them about two-thirds full.

 - Bake 20-30 minutes or until they are nicely browned and a toothpick inserted in the center comes out clean.